sadmoonphoenix/corruptedresources/README.md

 The resource pack for TheGhostyGamers

 Sorry, I can't get my minecraft to work, so I can't test that everything here works correctly.
-If you encounter any missing textures or bugs, please, please, DM me.
+If you encounter any missing textures or bugs, please, please, file an issue report.